 Separately, Lane also granted the airline’s request for more time to develop its bankruptcy plan, extending to March 11 American’s exclusive right to file a plan in court.
 The approval blocks competing plans from being proposed.

-The extension comes as American’s bankruptcy exit as a standalone company is being weighed against a merger with US Airways Group Inc. (LCC) The pilots union backs a merger.
+The extension comes as American’s bankruptcy exit as a standalone company is being weighed against a merger with US Airways Group Inc. (LCC:US) The pilots union backs a merger.

 The review of strategic alternatives continues and is in “the final lap,” Jack Butler, an attorney for creditors, told Lane.